About Us – Charitable Support

 How you can help

-You can help underprivileged people in Africa enjoy the same access to eye care that we take for granted by collecting and bringing in your old spectacles to your nearest Rawlings Opticians practice.
+You can help underprivileged people in Africa enjoy the same access to eye care that we take for granted by collecting and bringing in your old spectacles to your nearest Rawlings practice.
 These are recycled by VAO to extract any material that can be sold to raise funds.
 In 2013 £25K was raised from the extracted gold alone, so please don’t just throw you old spectacles in the bin.

 Vision Aid Overseas